King's Services

 If the inspector finds any concerns, they will communicate the problem to you, helping you find a solution that fits within your budget and the recommended timeframe for repairs.

 Pump frequencies largely depend upon the size of your system and how much waste your family flushes into it.
 A good rule of thumb is to schedule pump-outs every three years.
-You’ll find some examples of how tank sizes vs. the number of household members affects pump frequency below:
+Here are some examples of how tank sizes vs. the number of household members affects pump frequency:

 • One person: If one person uses a small, 500-gallon tank, they must schedule services every five to six years.
 A tank between 750 and 900 gallons only needs emptying every nine to 10 years.